Sheskinmore

 About Sheskinmore

-Sheskinmore Nature Reserve protects 350 hectares of sand dune, machair, and wetland habitats on the Atlantic coast of County Donegal, northwest Ireland.
-The reserve encompasses one of the finest machair systems in Ireland, a rare coastal grassland habitat formed on wind-blown calcareous sand that creates remarkably species-rich flower meadows.
-The combination of beach, dunes, machair grassland, and freshwater lakes creates a diverse coastal landscape of exceptional conservation value.
+Sheskinmore Nature Reserve protects approximately 385 hectares of sand dune, machair, and wetland habitats on the Atlantic coast of County Donegal, northwest Ireland.
+[1] The reserve encompasses one of the finest machair systems in Ireland, a rare coastal grassland habitat formed on wind-blown calcareous sand that creates remarkably species-rich flower meadows.
+The combination of beach, dunes, machair grassland, and freshwater lakes creates a diverse coastal landscape of exceptional conservation value, designated as a Special Area of Conservation, Special Protection Area, and Wildfowl Sanctuary.

 Wildlife Ecosystems

 The machair supports breeding populations of lapwing, redshank, and dunlin, ground-nesting species that benefit from the low vegetation and traditional management.
-The freshwater lakes attract breeding teal, tufted duck, and moorhen.
-Winter brings internationally important numbers of barnacle geese and Greenland white-fronted geese that graze the machair grasslands.
+[1] The freshwater lakes attract breeding teal, tufted duck, and moorhen.
+Winter brings internationally important numbers of Greenland white-fronted geese and barnacle geese that graze the machair grasslands, alongside brent goose and whooper swan.
 Otters frequent the lakes and connecting waterways.
-The dune system supports populations of Irish hare and numerous invertebrate species.
+The reserve supports 20 butterfly species including the protected Marsh Fritillary, and is the most species-rich site in Donegal for dragonflies and damselflies with 15 recorded species.

 Flora Ecosystems

-The machair grassland is extraordinarily species-rich, supporting over 100 plant species per square meter in the best areas.
-Characteristic species include eyebright, bird's foot trefoil, red clover, orchids, and numerous other wildflowers creating spectacular summer displays.
-The dune system displays classic zonation from embryo dunes through marram grass to fixed dune grassland.
+The machair grassland is extraordinarily species-rich, with a diverse assemblage of wildflowers including eyebright, bird's foot trefoil, red clover, and numerous orchid species — Early-purple, Early Marsh, Dense-flowered, Bee, Frog, Marsh Helleborine, and Fragrant orchids.
+[1] The dune system displays classic zonation from embryo dunes through marram grass to fixed dune grassland.
 The wetland areas support fen vegetation with sedges, rushes, and marsh orchids.
 The calcareous sand substrate provides neutral to alkaline conditions unusual in the predominantly acidic Donegal landscape.

 Geology